kpolner/TeamUp/README.md

 ![image](https://user-images.githubusercontent.com/75400065/160512799-be6210ea-f269-4b8a-8b1d-5bb4f3950236.png)

+## Contributors
+- Mario Andres Portilla
+- Prakash Shankar
+- Kyle Polner
+- Josue Rodriguez
+- Vivian Trevino

 ## Contributing
-Pull requests are welcome.
+- Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.